-Betsy Blair, best known for her Academy Award-nominated performance as Ernest Borgnine’s love interest in the 1955 Oscar- and Palme d’Or-winning drama Marty, and for her marriage to Gene Kelly, died of cancer on March 13 in London.
+Betsy Blair, best known for her Academy Award-nominated performance as Ernest Borgnine’s love interest in the 1955 Oscar- and Palme d’Or-winning drama Marty, and for her marriage to Gene Kelly, died on March 13 in London.
 Blair, who was 85, had been a London resident for many years.

 Born Elizabeth Winifred Boger on Dec.
 11, 1923, in Cliffside Park, New Jersey, the former child model switched to professional acting in the early 1940s.
 Throughout the next five decades, she was to appear on Broadway (in, among others, the Cole Porter musical Panama Hattie), in more than two dozen films, and several television shows.

 In addition to Marty (she lost the best supporting actress Oscar to Jo Van Fleet in East in Eden), Blair had roles in the mental illness drama The Snake Pit (1948), starring Olivia de Havilland; the crime drama Kind Lady (1951), with Ethel Barrymore; and Juan Antonio Bardem’s Spanish classic Calle Mayor (right, with José Suárez, 1956), a film she almost turned down because she didn’t want to work in Franco’s Spain.
 (As she told the Spanish press in the late 1980s, Bardem eventually convinced her that Calle Mayor, in which two men try to con a lonely, unmarried woman, was supposed to reflect “the mediocrity of the political situation” at that time.)